Skip to content

 Proof of Concept

-During last year I've been prototyping an HLS stream output plugin while taking
+During last year I've been prototyping an HLS stream output plugin while taking into consideration Chromecast as a main target.

-This work will be cleaned up and available on a branch of my custom repository
+This work will be cleaned up and available on a branch of my custom repository by the end of the week.

-Access Output
+Reusing the current livehttp Access Output

-Reusing the current There is already an HLS Access Output implementation inside VLC4.0, this implementation was as little as possible modified.
+There is already an HLS Access Output implementation inside VLC4.0, this implementation was as little as possible modified.
 The biggest change was to add an IO interface to allow it to write either on memory or on the filesystem.
 This access out generate the m3u8 playlist of the track and exposes chunks.

 Extra muxers requirements